 NMR is an integral part of the wider R&Co Group and, as such, the governance and risk management framework operates within the overall R&Co Group structure, whilst ensuring that the requirements of the Company are fully covered.
-The key governance committees to which the NMR Board has delegated authority during the year are summarised on pages 11 to 13.
+The Committees of the Board and the key governance committees to which the NMR Board has delegated authority during the year are summarised on pages 12 to 14.